FedRAMP/docs/docs/rev5/key-security-indicators.md

 !!! quote ""

-    Ensure that cryptographic modules used to protect potentially sensitive federal customer data are selected and used in alignment with the FedRAMP 20x Using Cryptographic Modules (UCM) policy and persistently address all related requirements and recommendations.
+    Ensure that cryptographic modules used to protect potentially sensitive federal customer data are selected and used in alignment with the FedRAMP 20x Using Cryptographic Modules (UCM) guidance and persistently address all related requirements and recommendations.

     **Reference:** [Using Cryptographic Modules](https://fedramp.gov/docs/using-cryptographic-modules)